go-hacks/touchNGo/README.md

 1 Finger swipe (up/down)(left/right in upgrades, unusable)

-(obviously some minor conflicts arise while using 1 finger swiping. it is pretty much proof of concept and does work find when you're used to where you can swipe and not cause issues. naturally, 2+ finger swiping will come in the future)
+(obviously some minor conflicts arise while using 1 finger swiping. it is pretty much proof of concept and does work fine when you're used to where you can swipe and not cause issues. naturally, 2+ finger swiping will come in the future)